francisco-oli/BoMox/README.md

 ## Summary

-An ongoing MSc thesis project ([Instituto Superior Técnico]) building a foundation model for 3D human motion: a model that learns a single, general-purpose motion embedding by aligning motion, video, and text into a shared representation space, while also learning to complete masked (missing) motion sequences.
+Ongoing MSc thesis project at [Instituto Superior Técnico] building a foundation model for 3D human motion: a model that learns a single, general-purpose motion embedding by aligning motion, video, and text into a shared representation space, while also learning to complete masked (missing) motion sequences.

-This repository contains a **curated set of components** from the full project, selected to showcase system design and — mainly — the debugging and experiment-design work that went into making it actually function correctly.
-It is not a runnable end-to-end pipeline; the full system depends on a large, license-restricted dataset and a university compute cluster.
-What's here is the technical substance, not the plumbing.
+This repository contains a **curated set of components** from the full project, selected to showcase system design and the debugging and experiment-design work that went into making it actually function correctly.
+It is not a runnable end-to-end pipeline; the full system depends on a large, license-restricted dataset

 ---

 ## What the project is

-**Goal.** Learn a motion representation useful for multiple downstream tasks (retrieval, classification, motion completion/forecasting) — not just one, which is what distinguishes a *foundation* model from a single-task one.
+**Goal.** Learn a motion representation useful for multiple downstream tasks (retrieval, classification, motion reconstruction)

 **Architecture, at a high level:**
 - A **motion branch**: 3D motion sequences are encoded with a frozen